-Author’s Note: If you are interested in more tricks for deciphering old German handwriting, check out my new book on the topic, available on Amazon!
+Author’s Note: If you are interested in more tricks for deciphering old German handwriting, check out our popular book on the topic, or if you want to learn the handwriting yourself, sign up for our brand-new online course.

 If you have ever delved into the exciting world of German family history, it is very likely that you have come across the elusive-yet-beautiful old German script.
 Almost like another language in itself, Kurrentschrift is a form of writing (based on late-medieval cursive) that was used in Germany and Austria until the mid-20th century.
 In my previous post, Ten Tips for Deciphering Old German Handwriting, I discussed ten basic steps for working with old German documents.
 While I still recommend hiring a professional for the best results (contact me here-I’d love to work with you), below are ten even more detailed tips to help you unlock the mystery of the old German script: